 Provide each certified ABLE Oklahoma instructor reasonable time to prepare for each ABLE training session.

 Designate a high-ranking Partner Training Agency official to actively participate in the ABLE Oklahoma Board of Advisors.
-(Meetings are expected to occur no more than three times per year, and out-of-town participants may join virtually.
+(Meetings are expected to occur no more than three times per year, and out-of-town participants may join virtually.)

 Not conduct ABLE training on their own except as expressly permitted by Georgetown Law Center and OMAG and using only certified ABLE instructors when permitted.